-Your Gout Symptoms
+1. Your Gout Symptoms

 First, you need to know how to define gout, which means you need to see a doctor, at least for the first attack.
 Gout symptoms—swelling of the joint, inflammation, redness, and sore skin—can be associated with other diseases, too.

 If gout sounds a lot like arthritis, you’re right.
 Gout is a form of arthritis in that it’s an inflammation of the joints.
 And like arthritis, the real answer to “How long does gout last?” is, unfortunately, a lifetime.
-The good news is that medicine and diet can make a difference in gout’s severity and frequency.
+The good news is that medications and diet can make a difference in gout’s severity and frequency.

 With treatment, individual episodes of a gout attack will be fewer and the length and severity lessened.
 Some gout sufferers never have a second episode.
 But untreated, gout will likely return.

-Your At-Home Gout Treatment
+2. Your At-Home Gout Treatment

-Know Which Foods Cause Gout Attacks3>
+3. Know Which Foods Cause Gout Attacks

 Third, with or without medicine, you have to change your diet in order to lessen the number and severity of attacks.
 Learn which items in your diet cause flare-ups, and avoid foods that cause gout.
-Most gout patients might agree that avoiding foods that cause gout is far easier than enduring another flare up.
+Most gout patients would agree that avoiding foods that cause gout is far easier than enduring another flare up.

 Among the foods known to cause gout are sugary soft drinks, beer, alcohol, tomatoes, beef, pork, lamb, liver, herring, mackerel, mussels, sardines, tuna, and smelt.
 We’d also be careful about our intake of bacon, turkey, salmon, trout, and haddock.
 (See “Foods to Avoid with Gout.”)